sims-bit/Milestone-Project-One.github.io/README.md

 User Two- I enjoyed the colours of the site, the website flows nicely.

 #### Strategy
-The aim of the website is to showcase the artists portfolio, furthermore, to provide a contact space for acquisition of artists’ work.
+The aim of the website is to showcase the artists portfolio by providing clear images of the artists work with the individual projects clearly seperated and cleanly presented with accurate descriptions of the work.
+Furthermore the site provides a contact space for acquisition of artists’ work, to aquire general individual further information.
-Advertise,
-to provide information of upcoming and previous exhibitions.
+Advertise the artists skill and craft in a well presented manner as well as to provide information of upcoming and previous exhibitions.

 #### Scope – Function
 The site must be clear, and the images and work well define, to differentiate between the projects.
 The site must be minimalist to not distract from the images of artists work.

 #### Scope – Content
-The ideal customer visiting the website would consist of galleries, private buyers as well as small boutique businesses.
-Private buyers would be from affluent social economical backgrounds. where?
+The ideal customer visiting the website would consist of individual and corporate galleries, private buyers as well as small boutique businesses.
+Private buyers would be from affluent social economical backgrounds.

-Visitors to the site would also include curators as well as students.
+Visitors to the site would also include private curators for their clients as well as arts and ceramic students wanting to explore the work.
 Clearly illustrate who the artist is, inform the site visitor of the artists current exhibitions and the future exhibitions.